-“Defund Planned Parenthood” Provision would undercut health care safety net
+The “Defund Planned Parenthood” provision would undercut health care safety net.

-ST. PAUL, MN – Last night, House Republicans released a bill to repeal the Affordable Care Act that includes a provision to specifically block people with Medicaid coverage from accessing preventive health care at Planned Parenthood clinics, including birth control, cancer screenings, and STD testing and treatment.
+House Republicans have released a bill to repeal the Affordable Care Act that includes a provision to specifically block people with Medicaid coverage from accessing preventive health care at Planned Parenthood clinics, including birth control, cancer screenings, and STD testing and treatment.

 If enacted, prohibiting patients from accessing preventive care at Planned Parenthood clinics would have a devastating impact on people and communities across our region and the country.
 It is important to note that federal funding does not go towards abortion, a law Planned Parenthood opposes but follows.
 Every year, 65,000 people in our region and 2.5 million people nationwide rely on Planned Parenthood clinics for essential health services, and studies consistently show that proposals to “defund” Planned Parenthood will result in people losing access to health care.
 As experts have repeatedly said, other providers cannot absorb Planned Parenthood’s patients.

 An initial review of the ACA repeal bill shows that the language to block people from accessing care at Planned Parenthood is the only provision that is not related to the ACA.
 And it is deeply unpopular with the American public.
 An independent poll released in January by polling firm PerryUndem, shows that 70 percent of American voters oppose legislation that would deny patients the ability to go to Planned Parenthood for their health care—including 50 percent of Trump voters.

 This bill comes on the heels of the White House proposal that Planned Parenthood stop providing abortion in exchange for funding for preventive health care services.

 Statement from Sarah Stoesz, President and CEO of PPMNS: